Much of what is needed has already been created. To innovate for the future, you must be able to see it

 People won’t just wear your inventions, your creations will become part of them

 The cyborg is living in the present day.
 Implanted retinas already use silicon to replace neurons.
 Custom prosthetics that operate with the help of software are already personalized parts of humans’ bodies.
 The military will use computer-guided exoskeletons in the next few years.
 On the domestic stage, exoskeletons are expected to become a tool to aid the mobility of the elderly and disabled.
+Sleep apnea mouthpiece reviews are already mentioning a future where smart technology will report back to a mainframe, keeping sufferers safe.
+The future and it’s technology will truly extend our lives.

 Meantime, real-time health feedback will see us tattoo sensors into our bodies to track key health indicators.
 The information those sensors gather will be transmitted instantly, and wirelessly, to our phones.
 The once-controversial Google Glass will eventually seem like child’s play – expect Terminator II-style head-up displays born of retinal implants before too long.
 When part of you is machine, how human are you?
 The philosophical dimension will keep thinkers awake at night.
 Meantime, innovators will get busy.